Vincent0-8/Vincent0-8/README.md

 ## About Me

-Software Engineer with hands-on experience in full-stack web development, specializing in building clean, performant, and scalable applications with **MongoDB, Express, React, and Node.js**.
+Full-stack Web Developer with hands-on experience in full-stack web development, specializing in building clean, performant, and scalable applications with **MongoDB, Express, React, and Node.js**.
 I work around Javascript and Typescript environment.

 ## Tech Stack & Tools